0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 ### How to install and use the snap as a user?
 1. Install the latest version of the [MetaMask extension](https://metamask.io/download/).
 2. Create a Wallet in MetaMask.
-You can reuse the seed phrase from PBC wallet if you want to use the same account address and private key.
+You can reuse the seed phrase from PBC wallet if you want to have the same account address and private key.
 3. Go [to MetaMask snaps](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/)
 4. Click add to MetaMask
 5. Sign in with your MetaMask account and accept the terms and conditions for the snap